Aethylred/puppet-postfix/README.markdown

 * `relayhost_port` This sets the port for the relay host specified with the `relayhost` parameter.
 The default is `undef` which leaves the port specifier off the end of the relayhost setting.
 This parameter does nothing if the `relayhost` parameter is not set.
 * `daemon_directory` Sets the directory with Postfix support programs and daemon programs are installed.
 The default is specific for each operating system.
 It's _not_ recommended that this parameter be changed.
 * `inet_interfaces` Sets the network interface for postfix to bind do.
 The default value is `localhost`
+* `inet_protocols` Sets the network internet protocol for postfix to utilise.
+The default value is `all`

 # Attribution